greenya/SpaceLib/README.md

 ## TODOs

+TODO: terse: add support for <pad=30[:20]>, should parse 1 or 2 integers; add Terse.pad:Vec2, the content should be padded by this value

 TODO: test if text measuring can be (and should be) improved by caching font+text keys, so next time we measure same text with same font, we immediately know the size (Vec2)

 TODO: [?] terse: maybe add support for nested groups? need to see good reason with example first